ThomasJon196/quadcopter/log_file.md

 ### Problems i came across:

+#### Serial port busy
+- When Arduino expects Serial input, one can not write code to it.-> RESTART

 #### Motors
 - To counter the torque on the drone 2 clockwise and 2 counter-clockwise motors are required.
 Else the drone will sping around the yaw-axis.